Madison GardnerPosted January 20, 2026

 CPT codes are the engine of your billing process, but they don’t work alone.
 They tell payers what you did, while ICD-10 codes explain why you did it.
 For a claim to be processed smoothly, the CPT code for the service must align perfectly with the ICD-10 code for the patient’s diagnosis.
 For example, the CPT code for a colposcopy must be linked to a relevant diagnosis, like an abnormal Pap test result.
 This connection proves medical necessity to the insurance company.
 Using these codes correctly is the key to clean claims, fewer rejections, and consistent cash flow for your practice.

-Why Accurate Coding Is Critical for Your Practice’s Financial Health
+Why Accurate Coding is Non-Negotiable for Your Practice

 Even small coding errors can have a big financial impact.
 With nearly one-fifth of all medical claims being denied—many due to coding mistakes—accuracy is non-negotiable.
 Every denied claim means delayed revenue and extra administrative work to appeal or resubmit.
 Accurate coding ensures you get paid fairly for the services you provide, protecting your practice’s bottom line.
 It all starts with clear and thorough documentation.
 When providers clearly document what was done for the patient, it gives your billing team the information they need to select the right codes and build a strong, defensible claim.
 This simple step is one of the best ways to support your practice’s financial health.